High Prussian dialect: Origin of the dialect

 J. A. Lilienthal, a teacher from Braunsberg, first recorded the term "Breslauisch" for High Prussian as an endonym in Warmia in 1842.
 Thereafter, it was considered obvious that Warmia was settled by Silesians, who brought their dialect with them.
 Based on a comparison of toponymy, at least for Oberländer, Thuringia was seen as a potential origin, too.
 The prevailing assumption was that the upper class emigrating to Prussia, most of which is known have come from Thuringia, would have brought their peasants with them.
 Walther Mitzka disputed this insisting on using linguistic criteria only.
-He determined that High Prussian deviated from the Silesian characteristics recognized as such in linguisitcs, leading him to conclusion that High Prussian could not be of Silesian origin.
+He determined that High Prussian deviated from the Silesian characteristics recognized as such in linguistics, leading him to conclusion that High Prussian could not be of Silesian origin.
 Instead, within the East Central German dialects, he found the greatest linguistic affinity with the dialects of Lower Lusatia, the core of which lay between Lübben in the west and Guben in the east.
 Based on those findings, Mitzka developed the theory that Central German settlers, whose arrival can be precisely determined by numerous tangible facts, left Mark Lausitz between 1290 and 1330, when political turmoils made settling in Prussia appear more attractive.

 Erhard Riemann tested Mitzka's theory using further toponymy and concluded that the material was not sufficient to allow a reliable location of the origin of High Prussian.
 While the spread of words like brüh ("hot") and Mache ("girl) would lead to the conclusion of High Prussian being of Silesian origin, other words contradict it.
 These lead to different regional dialects in Eastern Central Germany or to even wider spread among the dialects of Central German.
 According to Riemann, we must therefore reckon with a stronger mixture of origins of the settlers and, when deriving Breslau, we should be satisfied with the statement that its origin lies somewhere in a very large area in East Central German, within which Lower Silesia and Lower Lusatia may have formed focal points.